jml/haskell-cli-template/README.md

 Note that the Cabal file is not checked in to this cookiecutter template.

 Uses [Johan Tibbe's style guide](https://github.com/tibbe/haskell-style-guide/blob/master/haskell-style.md), enforced by [hindent](https://github.com/chrisdone/hindent)

+The cookiecutter project is available under the Apache 2.0 license, but it defaults to creating command-line tools published under the GPL 3 license.